There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) seminar participation and presentation; (2) minor essay; and (3) major essay.
+Indicative assessments in this unit are as follows: (1) seminar participation and presentation; (2) minor essay; and (3) major essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)